-4 See subsection 52(2) of CEAA 2012.
+3 See subsection 52(2) of CEAA 2012.

-- choice of drilling fluid (i.e. water-based drilling mud or synthetic-based drilling mud); - choice of drilling unit (i.e. drillship or semi-submersible); - management of drilling wastes (i.e. disposal on seabed or into water column, recover and ship to shore, re-inject); - water management and location of the final effluent discharge points; and - alternative ways to light the platform at night (or flare at night when testing the well), to reduce attraction and associated mortality of birds, such as by installing flare shields.
+- choice of drilling unit (i.e. drillship or semi-submersible); - management of drilling wastes (i.e. disposal on seabed or into water column, recover and ship to shore, re-inject); - water management and location of the final effluent discharge points; - alternative ways to light the platform at night to reduce attraction and associated mortality of birds; and - alternative ways to flare at night when testing the well to reduce attraction and associated mortality of birds

-The Offshore Waste Treatment Guidelines5 include minimum performance targets for concentrations and volumes of waste material in discharges resulting from offshore exploration and development.
+The Offshore Waste Treatment Guidelines4 include minimum performance targets for concentrations and volumes of waste material in discharges resulting from offshore exploration and development.
 Offshore operators are expected to take all reasonable measures to minimize the volumes of waste materials generated by their operations, and to minimize the quantity of substances of potential environmental concern contained within these waste materials.
 The EIS should include a discussion on how wastes and potential associated toxic substances would be minimized.
 The proponent should also discuss any alternatives that would enable it to achieve these objectives and adopt best practices in waste management and treatment.

-The Offshore Chemical Selection Guidelines for Drilling & Production Activities on Frontier Lands6 provide a framework for the selection of chemicals in support of offshore operations.
+The Offshore Chemical Selection Guidelines for Drilling & Production Activities on Frontier Lands5 provide a framework for the selection of chemicals in support of offshore operations.
 The guidelines outline minimum expectations on the selection of lower toxicity chemicals; recognizing that variations to the selection process described in the guidelines may be required in areas where increased risk to the environment has been identified.
 With the objective of minimizing potential environmental impacts of discharges to the marine environment, the proponent should identify the quantity and type of chemicals (or constituents) that may be used in support of the proposed project that are:

-- included on the Canadian Environmental Protection Act's List of Toxic Substances: - not included on the OSPAR[1] Pose Little or No Risk to the Environment (PLONOR) list of chemicals and have a PARCOM[2] Offshore Chemical Notification Scheme Hazard Rating of A, B or purple, orange, blue, or white; or - not included on the PLONOR list of chemicals and have not been assigned a PARCOM Offshore Chemical Notification Scheme Hazard Rating.
+- included on the Canadian Environmental Protection Act's List of Toxic Substances; - not included on the OSPAR[1] Pose Little or No Risk to the Environment (PLONOR) list of chemicals and have a PARCOM[2] Offshore Chemical Notification Scheme Hazard Rating of A, B or purple, orange, blue, or white; or - not included on the PLONOR list of chemicals and have not been assigned a PARCOM Offshore Chemical Notification Scheme Hazard Rating.